5 km outside Ivanovo, 25 km south of Ruse.

 In an area with natural caves, monks hewed about 20 churches, chapels, and cells out of the limestone using the existing possibilities.
 The caves were inhabited from the 13th century (Gospodev Dol Chapel and Buried Under Church) until the 17th century.
-The monks were grammarians and bookmen.
+The monk Yakim and his students built the first rock church at that place in 122?.
+With this act they actually founded the monastery.
+The monks were grammarians and bookmen, which at that time also meant painters and artists.
 They used the walls to make mural paintings, which range among the most essential monuments of medieval painting in Eastern Europe.
 That is the reason, they were included into the UNESCO world heritage list.

 The main church of the monastery is the Holy Virgin church.
 It shows a portrait of Tsar Ivan Alexander.
 He is holding a model replica of the church, which is typical for donor's portraits.
 In the so-called Demolished Church is a portrait of Tsar Ivan Alexander's first wife Teodora, who adopted the name Teofana when she became a nun.
 The church-donor's portrait in the Buried Under Church is probably Tsar Ivan Asen II.
 During the Second Bulgarian Kingdom, the monastery had developed strong relationships with the kings of Tarnovo.
 As a result, famous monastery-donors were the kings Ivan Assen II, Ivan Alexander and others.
 One of Bulgarian kings, George-Tervel (*1280-✝1292) decided to spend the end of his life in one of the monastery cells.
 After his death he was buried on the third floor of the so-called Baptism room.